jcg5g9/SMB_Fitness/README.md

 #### Run the code: `ancestry_analysis/smb_fitness_ancestry_analysis.Rmd`

 ### Analysis 4: von Bertalanffy individual growth modeling
-For this aim, we paramaterized the von Bertlanffy individual growth model (von Bertlanffy 1983) for Neosho Bass in Big Sugar Creek and Elk River based on total length (tl_alive) and consensus age data to assess growth rates in inferred groups of interest.
-We started by quantifying overall growth rate and maximum theoretical total length for all fish collected across both streams.
-Next, we quantified potential differences in growth by (1) individual sex (male or female) and (2) by stream (Big Sugar Creek or Elk River) to account for variation which may bias results in other groups.
-Finally, we assessed differences in growth based on ancestry group membership as inferred by STRUCTURE analysis in Analysis 3 (Neosho Bass, Smallmouth Bass, Admixed).
-For all growth assessments, we included linear back-calculated length-at-age estimates for large, older fish to increase sample size.
+In this phase of the analysis, we use a Bayesian hierarchical framework to paramaterize the von Bertalanffy growth model using back-calculated total length and consensus age of samples in the Elk River and Big Sugar Creek to assess the contribution of non-native SMB ancestry to growth.
+We estimate the linear relationship between population-level growth parameters of the von Bertalanffy model (maximum theoretical total length-at-age, the Brody growth coefficient, and theoretical age at length-0) and ancestry proportion by quantifying average deviations from the global parameters due to SMB vs. NB ancestry, and we account for any potential differences in growth due to sex (male or female) or stream of origin (Big Sugar Creek or Elk River).
+For all growth models, we include individual ID as a random effect to account for individual variation in linear back-calculation estimates.

 #### Run the code: `growth_analysis/smb_fitness_growth_analysis.Rmd`

-### Analysis 5: Ancestry fitness correlation analysis
+### Analysis 5: Ancestry condition correlation analysis
 For this aim, we assessed the linear relationship (correlation) between interspecific ancestry (as measured by proportion of non-native SMB ancestry due to introgression) and individual physiological condition (a proxy of individual fitness) to determine the effect of admixture on fitness in fish in Big Sugar Creek and Elk River in the NB native range.
 Ancestry-fitness correlation may be positive (fitness increases with ancestry; heterosis by relief from inbreeding depression, hybrid vigor, or adaptive introgression), negative (fitness decreases with ancestry; outbreeding depression by breakdown of coadapted gene complexes, or introduction of deleterious recessive alleles from a large population), or neutral (no effect of ancestry on fitness; formation of a stable hybrid zone).

 #### Run the code: `hfc_analysis/smb_fitness_ac_analysis.Rmd`